About this blog

 *The Dangling Modifiers would be a great name for a punk rock band.

-Also: It’s true this blog started out randomly, when I posted a Craigslist ad to sell my beater Hyundai and learned that craigslist kills your ad after two weeks.
+Also: It’s true this blog started out randomly, when I posted a craigslist ad to sell my beater Hyundai and learned that craigslist kills your ad after two weeks.
 The ad needed a home and my wicked smart sister said, “WordPress, you fool.”
 That silly ad went viral.
 Here it is: Epic Black Car deserves good owner; are you worthy?

 Also-also: I hate semi-colons, so that may be the first and last time they ever get used here.